RainelDias88/packagePYPI/rainel/README.md

             data: list of floats extracted from the data file

         Methods:
             read_data_file(file_name)	Read in data from a txt file.
 The txt file should have one number (float) per line.
 The numbers are stored in the data attribute.

             calculate_mean()    Return mean of the data set.

-        calculate_stdev(sample=True)		Return standard deviation of the data set. sample (bool): whether the data represents a sample or population
+            calculate_stdev(sample=True)	Return standard deviation of the data set. sample (bool): whether the data represents a sample or population.

             plot_histogram()    Output a histogram of the instance variable data using matplotlib pyplot library.

-        pdf(x)	Return probability density function output. x (float): point for calculating the probability density function
+            pdf(x)  Return probability density function output. x (float): point for calculating the probability density function.

             plot_histogram_pdf(n_spaces=50) Return x and y values for the pdf

 ```